nkmathew/yasi-sexp-indenter/README.md

                             specified
       -nm, --no-modify, --nm
                             Do not modify the file
-      -nw, --no-warning, --nw
+      --diff, -diff         Prints unified diff of the initial and final result -nw, --no-warning, --nw
                             Do not display warnings
-      -no, --no-output, --no
+      -nr, --no-rc, --nr    Ignore any rc files in the current or home folder -no, --no-output, --no
                             Suppress output of the indented code
       -ne, --no-exit, --ne  Instructs the program not to exit when a warning is